ellipsoid/plan_my_fringe/README.md

 ### Use

 Users select the shows and times they are interested in, and then begin selecting their performances.
-In the performance-selecton tab, the app filters out any perfromances that
+In the performance-selecton tab, the app filters out any performances that
 + do not match the chosen shows and/or times, or
 + conflict with a performance already selected